yumg/lpme/README.md

 # Introduction

-This repository provides the public multi-line patterns mentioned in our paper **"LPME: Automated Log Parsing Towards Multi-Line Events"**.
+This repository provides the public multi-line patterns mentioned in our paper **"An Efficient Way to Parse Logs Automatically for Multiline Events"**.

 For reasons of commercial confidentiality, we can’t publish the code of our program.
 We just can provide the contents of the multi-line patterns for the three public datasets: